Feel free to reuse the below policy after your attorney & medical experts review and adapt to your particular situation.

 - Cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.
 Throw used tissues in the trash and immediately wash hands with soap and water for at least 20 seconds.
 If soap and water are not available, use hand sanitizer containing at least 60% alcohol.
 Learn more about coughing and sneezing etiquette on the CDC website.

 - Clean AND disinfect frequently touched objects and surfaces such as workstations, keyboards, telephones, handrails, and doorknobs.
-Dirty surfaces can be cleaned with soap and water prior to disinfection.
+Clean dirty surfaces with soap and water prior to disinfection.
 To disinfect, use products that meet EPA’s criteria for use against SARS-CoV-2 the cause of COVID-19, and are appropriate for the surface.

 - Avoid using other employees’ phones, desks, offices, or other work tools and equipment, when possible.
 If necessary, clean and disinfect them before and after use.

-- Practice social distancing by avoiding large gatherings and maintaining distance (approximately 6 feet or 2 meters) from others when possible.
+Practice social distancing by avoiding large gatherings and maintaining distance (approximately 6 feet or 2 meters) from others when possible.
+Wear a mask when indoors, or any time you cannot maintain distance from others.

 Maintain Healthy Business Operations